Using the CookieConsent

 If cookies have changed since the last time the user accepted or denied them, the consent must be shown again.

 Include the cookie consent component on every page of the service.
-The user may arrive on any page of the service (e.g. via a search machine).
+The user may arrive on any page of the service (e.g. via a search engine).

 - Make sure that cookie consent is the first item in the page tab order.